Jlovelien/Codex/README.md

 # Smart Home Dashboard

 This repository contains the code for a React-based dashboard to manage and monitor IoT devices in a smart home.
 The project is bootstrapped using Vite with TypeScript.
+The dashboard now includes simple controls to toggle each device on or off.

 ## Development